 All food provided by Nutrition Services will be safe and of the quality and in the quantity necessary to meet the needs of the children.
 No food from outside is to be brought into the preschool classroom unless it is for a specific cooking project.
+Contact your assigned coordinator for approval of food projects.
 Foods selected for cooking projects must meet our department's nutrition policy.